New York State

 More on New York State

 WASHINGTON, D.C. – Today, Congressman Nick Langworthy (NY-23) introduced the Infrastructure Expansion Act, which would reform New York’s antiquated liability law on federally funded projects, reduce taxpayer costs, and promote more construction and jobs in our state.
+This legislation will preempt state law and align New York with 49 other states which utilize a comparative negligence standard to assess fault when injuries occur on a construction site.

 WASHINGTON, D.C. – Today, Congressman Nick Langworthy (NY-23) released a statement on the passage of H.J.Res.88 in the House of Representatives:

 WASHINGTON, D.C. – Congressman Nick Langworthy (NY-23) today introduced the Infrastructure Project Acceleration Act, a targeted bill to streamline environmental review processes for critical manufacturing projects—particularly in states like New York with already rigorous environmental standards.
+Congressman Langworthy is joined by Rep. Mike Collins (R-GA) as the co-lead on the legislation.

 Washington, D.C. – March 20— Today the New York Court of Appeals struck down a law that would have let non-citizens vote in elections.
 The law would have made more than 800,000 non-citizens eligible to vote in municipal contests such as mayoral races.